marcojakob/code.makery.ch/collections/library/html-css-en-part2.md

 2. Select the folder on Drive and choose **Share**.
 Click on **Advanced** and change the access to **Public on the web**.

-3. Open the folder in Drive and verify that all website file have been uploaded (index.html, image, CSS, etc.).
+3. Open the folder in Drive and verify that all website files have been uploaded (index.html, images, etc.).

 4. Copy the characters that follow after `#folders/` in the address bar of your browser.
 This is the ID of your folder.
 ![Google Drive Copy Characters](/assets/library/html-css/part2/google-drive-copy-string.png)

-5. In your browser, enter `http://googledrive.com/host/` followed by the characters you copied in the last step.
+5. In your browser, enter `http://googledrive.com/host/` followed by the characters you've copied in the last step.
 ![Google Drive Hosting Address](/assets/library/html-css/part2/google-drive-host-address.png)

 Anyone you send this link will be able to access your website.